Team02-TeamGuinness/BIOE421_RoboHand/Milestones.md

 1. October 29th: Email Dale Price, review code, and order Rambo and power supply
 1. November 5th: Abstract completed and turned in to OwlSpace
-1. November 12th: Build a setup similar to Dale's that involves a palm with simple flexion motion
+1. November 12th: Build the GUI and be able to send its generated Gcode file to Pronterface and have a proof of concept for having that generated Gcode turn a motor that turns a pulley.
-1. November 19th: Begin adding use cases that involve different force sensors
+1. November 19th: Finish hardware and software.
+Attach an eNable hand to our device and optimize motor settings/hardware for use with eNable hand
 1. December 1st: Final project is due for grading